ringlej/ptxdist/doc/daily_work.rst

 Now we can step through our application by using the commands *step*, *next*, *stepi*, *nexti*, *until* and so on.

-Note: It might be impossible for GDB to find debug symbols for components like the main C runtime library.
+.. note:: It might be impossible for GDB to find debug symbols for components like the main C runtime library.
 In this case they where stripped while building the toolchain.
 There is a switch in the OSELAS.Toolchain menu to keep the debug symbols also for the C runtime